 Assigning a via rule to a net class in Altium Designer

 As you route, the routing rules that you defined for the net class will determine the via that gets used.
 You also though have the ability to change the via on the fly while routing.
 Once a via has been instantiated on the board you can access its properties by right clicking on the via and selecting “Properties”.
 In the via properties panel you can change the size, shape, hole size, and other parameters as shown in the picture below.

 Configuring Altium Designer for Blind and Buried Vias

 Now that we’re all up to speed on working with regular thru-hole vias in Altium Designer, let’s take a closer look at what it takes to work with a blind or buried via.
 A blind or buried via is going to be similar to a regular via except it will be constrained to a specific span of layers.
-Since an Altium blind via starts on a surface layer and then penetrates only partially through the board layer stack as shown by first pointer in the picture below, it needs to be started and stopped on those specific layers.
+Since an Altium Designer blind via starts on a surface layer and then penetrates only partially through the layer board stack as shown by first pointer in the picture below, it needs to be started and stopped on those specific layers.

 Cross section of vias in a printed circuit board